EU, UK market watchdogs clash over no-deal Brexit share trading

 It called for a comprehensive and coordinated approach to avoid potential disruption to market participants.

-“We therefore urge further dialogue on this issue in order to minimise risks of disruption in the interests of orderly markets,” the FCA said in a statement.
+“We therefore urge further dialogue on this issue in order to minimize risks of disruption in the interests of orderly markets,” the FCA said in a statement.

 ESMA said it is mindful of the impact of a no-deal Brexit on EU market structures.